Alex Verdugo Preview, Player Props: Red Sox vs. Royals

 Royals Pitching Rankings

-- Royals pitchers combine to surrender 175 total home runs at a clip of 1.3 per game (to rank 23rd in baseball).
+- Royals pitchers combine to rank 23rd in baseball in home runs allowed (176 total, 1.3 per game).

-- In his most recent time out on Saturday against the Seattle Mariners, the righty tossed three innings, giving up seven earned runs while surrendering six hits.
+- His last appearance came on Sunday against the Seattle Mariners, when the righty threw 5 2/3 innings, surrendering three earned runs while giving up five hits.

 © 2023 Data Skrive.
 All rights reserved.